ricardomccerqueira/abovethefoldcss/README.md

 this file is the main css file after being compiled by sass

 ##### options.aboveTheFold
-this file is the above the fold container, it can either be an html file and replace the styletag, or an empty file and use a server side include to load it to the header
+this file is the above the fold container, it can either be an html file and replace the styletag, or an empty file and use a server side include to load it to the head

 ##### options.useEmptyStyleTag
-this defines the aboveTheFold behaviour, default true means it will compile into <style datafor='abovethefold'></style>.
+this defines the aboveTheFold behaviour, if default it will compile into **style datafor='abovethefold'**.
 If false it will replace the aboveTheFold file contents

 ##### options.pattern
-This is the comment inside the sass file, remember to include the **!** as this makes sure the comment gets passed to the css
+This is the comment pattern inside the sass file, remember to include the **!** as this makes sure the comment gets passed to the css